mikepattyn/dartaculous/mongo_go/README.md

 In order to use this package:
-- Add this package to your package dependencies on pubspec.yaml.
+- Add this package to your package dependencies on pubspec.yaml and run ```dart pub get```.

 - The package requires a dynamic library, ```mongo_go.so```.
 You will find it's GO source code under ~/.pub-cache/hosted/pub.dartlang.org/mongo_go-<version>/go/.
 Each time you upgrade to the latest version of this package, you will most probably need to recompile the latest version of the dynamic library and have it copied to your application.
 The easiest way to do so is by doing the following:

   1. Ensure you have GO SDK installed on your machine.
 If you don't, you can download GO from https://go.dev/dl/.
+Minimum version is 1.19.1.

   2. Ensure you have GCC installed on your machine.
 For Windows users, you can use [tdm-gcc](https://jmeubank.github.io/tdm-gcc/download/).